davidsbatista/davidsbatista.net/_posts/2020-01-25-Attention-seq2seq.md

 ### __Sequence-to-Sequence model with Attention__

-The fixed size context-vector bottleneck was one of the main motivations by [Bahdanau et al. 2015](https://arxiv.org/pdf/1409.0473.pdf), which proposed a similar architecture but with a crucial improvement:
+The fixed-size context-vector bottleneck was one of the main motivations by [Bahdanau et al. 2015](https://arxiv.org/pdf/1409.0473.pdf), which proposed a similar architecture but with a crucial improvement:

 "_The new architecture consists of a bidirectional RNN as an encoder and a decoder that emulates searching through a source sentence during decoding a translation_"

-The encoder is now a bidirectional recurrent network with a forward and backward hidden states.
+The encoder is now a bidirectional recurrent network with forward and backwards hidden states.
 A simple concatenation of the two hidden states represents the encoder state at any given position in the sentence.
 The motivation is to include both the preceding and following words in the representation/annotation